schollz/rwtxt/README.md

 *rwtxt* builds off [cowyo](https://cowyo.com), a similar app I made previously.
 In improving with *rwtxt* I aimed to avoid [second-system syndrome](https://en.wikipedia.org/wiki/Second-system_effect): I got rid of features I never used in cowyo (self-destruction, encryption, locking), while integrating a useful new feature not available previously: you can create  *domains*.
 A *domain* is basically a personalized namespace where you can write private/public posts that are searchable.
 I personally use *rwtxt* to collect and jot notes for work, personal, coding - each which has its own searchable and indexed domain.

-*rwtxt* is backed by a single [sqlite3](https://www.sqlite.org/index.html) database, so its portable and very easy to backup.
-Its written in Go and all the assets are bundled so you can just download a single binary and start writing.
+*rwtxt* is backed by a single [sqlite3](https://www.sqlite.org/index.html) database, so it's portable and very easy to backup.
+It's written in Go and all the assets are bundled so you can just download a single binary and start writing.
 You can also try the online version: [rwtxt.com](https://rwtxt.com/public).

 ## Usage